What is an IT strategy?

 Gartner’s 2017 CIO Survey found that 71% of IT leaders thought their organizations were not wholly effective at planning & IT strategy.
 Gartner concluded that whilst organizations has strategic plans, they didn’t address key emerging areas of IT.

-Hewlett Packard (Aruba) also undertook a recent study of over 500 SME businesses across Europe and found that 66% of senior decision makers thought that cloud applications / mobile devices and creating a digital workplace were strategic priorities.
+Hewlett Packard (Aruba) also undertook a recent study of over 500 SME businesses across Europe.
+They found that 66% of senior decision makers thought that cloud applications / mobile devices and creating a digital workplace were strategic priorities.
 However, over 50% of the businesses surveyed had no plans to implement strategies in these areas.

-Both Gartner and HP surveys appear to suggest that strategies and plans can quickly become outdated and fail to keep up with emerging technology.
+Both Gartner and HP surveys appear to suggest that strategies and plans can quickly become outdated.
+Additionally, they fail to keep up with emerging technology.
 We suggest developing an on-going IT Roadmap that is regularly reviewed and evaluated, helping SME business keep a balance between the operational demands for IT and its strategic development.

 The face of Information & Communications Technologies (ICT) is ever changing and your team or your IT partner needs to be up to date in the latest emerging systems & solutions.
 Enabling technologies like cloud computing and fibre-broadband have seen a major shift in SME solutions over the recent years.
 The once costly corporate IT capabilities are now available to SME business through these technology shifts and the move to operational expenditure from traditional high capital expenditure projects.

-Maintaining a technology watch means taking account of your own investment lifecycle, watching key vendors or solutions emerge and develop and knowing when to make the change.
+Maintaining a technology watch means taking account of your own investment lifecycle.
+This involves watching key vendors or solutions emerge and develop and knowing when to make the change.
 Attending trade shows, finding out what the competition are using or looking at what similar sectors are using, can all build a picture of what is out there and how this can be incorporated in your IT strategy

 So you have an overarching direction of travel, an IT strategy that fits the business and supports the wider business objectives.
 How do you move forward?
 For most small and medium businesses developing and executing the plan is the key challenge.
 Often, too little attention is given to change, stakeholders are not ready and the details can be overlooked.
 This is especially true where companies are short on resource or simply assume their IT partner is going to take the ‘headache’ away.
 We recommend developing an IT Roadmap to help get ready for IT change, keeping IT strategy & implementation aligned and ensuring business processes & management can feedback in to this on-going process.

-Therefore, IT Roadmaps should be your on-going plan for the development of your IT system and capture the strategic thinking and direction of development for your IT system.
+Therefore, IT Roadmaps should be your on-going plan for the development of your IT system.
+They should capture the strategic thinking and direction of development for your IT system.
 For SME businesses we recommend detailed focus on the next 3 to 6-months and then a more over-arching plan for the next 12-months and beyond.
 This helps keep planning real, allowing you to develop an emergent plan that can change and develop as you progress and which is so important to SME business flexibility.
 Doing this can maximize your return on investment and help improve your competitive advantage.
-Business owners and their senior managers need to own and be on-board with IT Roadmaps, as It change cuts across all functions of business and impacts a wide range of stakeholders.
+Business owners and their senior managers need to own and be on-board with IT Roadmaps.
+IT change can impact on all all functions of business and impacts a wide range of stakeholders.

 - SME Business News & Advice https://businessadvice.co.uk/